bazmonk/digigurdy-baz/README.md

 ### OLED Display
 Your digigurdy may have an SSD1306 display (the "white OLED"), or the SH1106 display (the "blue OLED").
 This code needs to be compiled for the correct display.

+_Note: Older versions of the code also needed to have the Adafruit_SSD1306.h file slightly edited to specify the correct resolution, causing a "half-screen" problem if it wasn't.
+This has been fixed in v1.2.8.
+No editing of the libraries are necessary now._

 Near the very top of the code are two `#define` statements.
 Uncomment the appropriate line to build for either display type.
 The version on this repository is set to white (because that's the one I have).

 For white OLEDs: